eipark/dbvc/README.md

 There are also hooks to backup the database data to Amazon S3 when running the script against your production database.

 Copyright 2012 under MIT License.
 Written by Ernie Park for .
 Contact ernestipark gmail

+NOTE: This code was mostly hacked together in a few hours... it ain't pretty but it gets the job done!
+Some refactoring and feature adding to the basic concepts could make this very useful.
+Tools like liquibase and flyaway are good examples to follow.